- Sam Raimi

-Raimi has long delighted in putting Campbell through the ringer, exposing him to a gruelingly difficult physical shoots if only to affectionately torture his lifelong friend.
-Just recently, Campbell appeared in Raimi’s Oz the Great and Powerful for a single scene where the actor receives a harsh thwack! or two upside the head.
+Raimi has long delighted in putting Campbell through the ringer, exposing him to gruelingly difficult physical shoots if only to affectionately torture his lifelong friend.
+Just recently, Campbell appeared in Raimi’s Oz the Great and Powerful (2013) for a single scene where the actor receives a harsh thwack! or two upside the head.
 One sequence in Evil Dead 2 required dumping a fifty-gallon drum of blood (red-colored water) on Campbell; the impact released on the actor was so strong that Raimi insisted they fasten a wooden board to Campbell’s back to support his spine.
 But Campbell’s presence, and willingness to dedicate himself physically, enhances the film.
 What other actor could carry this picture as Campbell does throughout the middle sections, where Raimi refuses to grant Ash immunity from Deadite punishment?
-Beyond the physical, Campbell’s reactions are priceless in the cabin-gone-mad scenes where inanimate objects—books, shelves, a deer mount, a grandfather clock, lamps, a rocking chair, and so on—come alive with creepy madhouse laughter.
+Beyond the physical, Campbell’s cartoonish reactions are priceless in the cabin-gone-mad scenes where inanimate objects—books, shelves, a deer mount, a grandfather clock, lamps, a rocking chair, and so on—come alive with creepy madhouse laughter.
 Covered in blood, less one hand, and slowly losing it, Ash joins in and the hilarity becomes both riotous and twisted.
-Raimi has never feared testing the limits of his favorite actor, nor has he resisted sacrificing his protagonist for effect (his 2009 hit Drag Me to Hell proved the second point as well).
+Raimi has never feared testing the limits of his favorite actor, nor has he resisted sacrificing his protagonist for effect (his 2009 hit Drag Me to Hell proves the second point as well).